wivoliveira/CAP-394/3_EDA.md

 #### Nothern and Southern hemisphere

 The Landsat framing is uniform for each orbit.
 The adjacent east-west scenes have scene center locations at the same nominal latitude.
-A notation of Row numbers can, therefore, be applied to identify all scenes occurring at the same latitude.
+Therefore, a notation of Row numbers can be applied to identify all scenes occurring at the same latitude.

 Row 060 corresponds to latitude 0 (equator).
 Row 059 is immediately north of this.